Balls of Fire

 Sep 13, 2004

 I believe the 10c, VS rating.
-Where I [initially] pulled the roof before going back down to get the green alien below the flake you mention was the line ... in the guide.
+Where I initially pulled the roof before going back down to get the green alien below the flake you mention was the line ... in the guide.
 This move was insecure and unprotected and a fall from this crux would have been a disaster on lead.
 That line also does not go as far right as the line you took, and thus would skip the only decent pro possible on the first 30 feet of climbing.
 Don't forget the ledge 10' below the start, because you'd hit it quite hard...
-I think that the pro up higher was OK, [including] the good stopper near the second crux, but the second stopper came back under after the crux, at knee height from an insecure an pumpy stance- it would have been pretty hard to place on lead and I believe that I would have skipped the placement.
+I think that the pro up higher was OK, including the good stopper near the second crux, but the second stopper came back under after the crux, at knee height from an insecure an pumpy stance- it might be pretty hard to place on lead to the point of being wiser to skip the placement entirely.

-As for the quality of the climb itself- a little dirty, a little loose in a place or two, and I imagine a little frightening on lead.
-The moves are more insecure than they are hard...
+As for the quality of the climb itself - a little dirty, a little loose in a place or two, and perhaps a little frightening on lead.
+The moves are more insecure than they are hard....